 \section{Abstract}

-Increased robot deployment, such as in warehousing, has revealed a need for seamless collaboration among heterogeneous robot teams to resolve unforeseen conflicts.
-To address this challenge, we propose a novel decentralized framework that enables robots to request and provide help.
+Increased robot deployment, such as in warehousing, has revealed a need for collaboration among heterogeneous robot teams to resolve unforeseen conflicts.
+To this end, we propose a peer-to-peer coordination protocol that enables robots to request and provide help without a central task allocator.
 The process begins when a robot detects a conflict and uses a Large Language Model (LLM) to decide whether external assistance is required.
 If so, it crafts and broadcasts a natural language (NL) help request.
 Potential helper robots reason over the request and respond with offers of assistance, including information about the effect on their ongoing tasks.
 Helper reasoning is implemented via an LLM grounded in Signal Temporal Logic (STL) using a Backus–Naur Form (BNF) grammar, ensuring syntactically valid NL-to-STL translations, which are then solved as a Mixed Integer Linear Program (MILP).
 Finally, the requester robot selects a helper by reasoning over the expected increase in system-level total task completion time.
 We evaluated our framework through experiments comparing different helper-selection strategies and found that considering multiple offers allows the requester to minimize added makespan.
 Our approach significantly outperforms heuristics such as selecting the nearest available candidate helper robot, and achieves performance comparable to a centralized \say{Oracle} baseline but without heavy information demands.